-Many will say the most iconic Lego piece has to be the simple eight-studded brick, but what about the Lego minifigures?
-These 1.5-inch plastic characters might not be considered a single ‘part’, but they’re something of a figurehead for the brand, and a handful court very high collector prices.
+For many, the most iconic Lego piece has to be the simple eight-studded brick, but what about Lego minifigures?
+These 1.5-inch plastic characters might not be considered a single ‘part’, but they’re a figurehead for the brand, and a handful court very high prices among collectors of rare Lego pieces.
 And we mean really, really, absurdly high.

 Which are the rarest Lego minifigures, the most expensive or most desirable?
 You can find out right below.
 First, though, a quick disclaimer.
 While we’ve done our best to provide accurate figures, these prices can fluctuate widely.
 Different sources give different values, and there can be wild distinctions between the prices items are listed at, and the reality of what people are willing to pay.